What is a research study?

 Who can I contact with questions about my rights as a research subject?

-Questions about your rights as a research subject should be directed to the Rush research and clinical trials administration office at (312) 942-5498.
-You may also contact the RCTA to discuss problems, concerns with the study and/or to offer input.
+Questions about your rights as a research subject should be directed to the Rush Division of Research Regulatroy Operations at (800) 876-0772.
+You may also contact this group to discuss problems, concerns with the study and/or to offer input.